Best waterproof Bluetooth speakers for summer

 What is the difference between waterproof and water resistant?

-Many devices these days have some kind of protection from water, and even from dust sometimes.
+Many devices these days have some kind of protection from water, and even from dust.
 However, the degrees of protection varies and that degree is usually presented in an ingress protection (IP) rating.

 An IP67 rating, for example, means that a device has complete protection against dust and is protected against water immersion at depths between 6in (15cm) and 39in (1m).
 That also includes protection against powerful water jets from all directions.